Manhal-Baban/hrapp/README.md

 # hrapp

 A simple React app for managing employees.
-The frontend is deployed on GitHub Pages and fetches data from a JSON backend (deployed on Render).
+The frontend fetches data from a JSON backend deployed on Render.

 ---